Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 ### Media
-- Hero image - is designed in bright and strong colors to grab the user's attention and elevate the overall look of the page
+**Hero image** - is designed in bright and strong colors to grab the user's attention and elevate the overall look of the page

- - Contact section - contains a background image that is soothing and mild.
+ **Contact section** - contains a background image that is soothing and mild.
 Not conspicuous, and yet does not make the page monotonous

- - Services & Prices - contains a background imag that is mild and blends nicely with the background color of services and prices
+ **Services & Prices** - contains a background imag that is mild and blends nicely with the background color of services and prices

- - Our Team - contains an image just below the navigation .
+  **Our Team** - contains an image just below the navigation .
 The photo shows a beautician doing a manicure to a customer.
 I chose this image because it shows a beautician in her work environment and blends nicely with the whole look of the page.

-- Gallery - contains nail design images so that the user can find the desired design, if he needs inspiration.
+ **Gallery** - contains nail design images so that the user can find the desired design, if he needs inspiration.
 The gallery also helps promote the salon

-- Contact Us - contains images just below the navigation.
+**Contact Us** - contains images just below the navigation.
 Images are placed horizontally.
 After 950 px they no longer appear on the page.

+## Technologies Used

 ### Languages
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
 - [CSS3](https://en.wikipedia.org/wiki/CSS)

-## Technologies Used
+### Frameworks, Libraries & Programs Used
 - [Google Fonts](https://fonts.google.com/) - provide all of the fonts  for this website .
 - [Font Awsome](https://fontawesome.com/) -was used for the site icos.
 - [Java srcipt](https://en.wikipedia.org/wiki/JavaScript) - used for the hamburger navigation and embedded Google Map.